389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

     - It does base search with simple filter and requesting only interesting attributes
 - The *lookup* step of the *fixup* is major part (~80%) of the overall cost
     - It triggers several identical searches to retrieve *parents of the intermediates nodes*
-    - Those searches are subtree searches with complex *OR* filter
+    - Those searches are subtree searches
+    - filter costly, it is a *OR* with equality components on attributes with many normalized (DN) values
     - Search retrieves *all* attribute that it is useless because only parent DN are used
-    - Retrieved entries are *group*, so attribute values can be huge
+    - Retrieved entries are *group*, so attribute values can be large
     - Retrieved entries are *group*, so it can be expensive to reload them if for some reason the group get out of the entry cache
 - It is possible to improve *lookup*.
 So that **only one search** is done for all **intermediate nodes** between impacted leafs back to root.